Art Department Policies

 Registration for Art Courses

 The Art Department reserves the right to pre-register its major students in order to assure completion of their degree requirements.
-In the event of over-subscription of art courses by art majors, the department will grant first prefernece to seniors and second preference to juniors.
-During the two week designated advising period each semester, full-time faculty are available for advising and assisting in course selection.
+In the event of over-subscription of art courses by art majors, the department will grant first preference to seniors and second preference to juniors.
+During the two week designated advising period each semester, advisors are available for career advising and assisting in course selection.

 Attendance and Personal Conduct